python/cpython/Doc/library/turtle.rst

 Changes since Python 3.0
 ========================

-- The methods :meth:`turtle.shearfactor`, :meth:`turtle.shapetransform` and
+- The methods :func:`shearfactor`, :func:`shapetransform` and
-  :meth:`turtle.get_shapepoly` have been added.
+  :func:`get_shapepoly` have been added.
 Thus the full range of regular linear transforms is now available for transforming turtle shapes.
-  :meth:`turtle.tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle. :meth:`turtle.settiltangle` has been deprecated.
+  :func:`tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle. :func:`settiltangle` has been deprecated.

-- The method :meth:`turtle.onkeypress` has been added as a complement to :meth:`turtle.onkey` which in fact binds actions to the key release event.
+- The method :func:`onkeypress` has been added as a complement to :func:`onkey` which in fact binds actions to the key release event.
-  Accordingly the latter has got an alias: :meth:`turtle.onkeyrelease`.
+  Accordingly the latter has got an alias: :func:`onkeyrelease`.

-- The method  :meth:`turtle.mainloop` has been added.
+- The method  :func:`mainloop` has been added.
 So when working only with ``Screen`` and ``Turtle`` objects one must not additionally import ``mainloop`` anymore.

-- Two input methods have been added: :meth:`turtle.textinput` and :meth:`turtle.numinput`.
+- Two input methods have been added: :func:`textinput` and :func:`numinput`.
 These pop up input dialogs and return strings and numbers respectively.

 - Two example scripts :file:`tdemo_nim.py` and :file:`tdemo_round_dance.py`